In this article, we are going to review some of the best hex editors for Linux. But before we start, let’s look at what a hex editor really is.

 In simple words, a hex editor allows you to examine and edit binary files.
-The difference between a regular text editor and the hex editor is that the regular editor represents the logical content of file, while a hex editor represents the physical contents of file.
+The difference between a regular text editor and the hex editor is that the regular editor represents the logical content of the file, while a hex editor represents the physical contents of the file.

 Who use Hex editor